Unicritical polynomials over $abc$-fields: from uniform boundedness to dynamical Galois groups: Classification of preperiodic portraits

 \begin{remark} The $K = \Q$ case of Theorem~\ref{thm:prep-classification} recovers \cite[Theorem 3]{MR4432520}, which says that if the $abc$ conjecture holds, then for all $d \gg 0$ the following statements hold: \begin{itemize} \item For all $c \in \Q^\times$, the map $x^d + c$ has at most four rational preperiodic points (including the fixed point $\infty$). \item If, moreover, $c \ne -1$, then $x^d + c$ has at most one (necessarily fixed) rational periodic point. \end{itemize} More precisely, assuming the $abc$ conjecture (over $\Q$), the only graphs that can be realized as $\scrS(x^d + c, \Q)$ with $d \gg 0$ and $c \in \Q^\times$ are \begin{itemize} \item {\bf(1)a}, if $c = y - y^d$ with $y \notin \{0,1,(-1)^d\}$, and \item {\bf(2)b}, if $c = -1$ and $d$ is even. \end{itemize} \end{remark}

-If $K$ is a function field, then it follows from Theorem~\ref{thm:uniform-bound} that for all $d > D_1(K)$ and non-constant $c \in K$, the preperiodic points must form a portrait isomorphic to the one illustrated in Figure~\ref{fig:FP}, hence the skeleton must be isomorphic to {\bf(1)a}.
+If $K$ is a function field, then it follows from Theorem~\ref{thm:uniform-bound} that for all $d > D_1(K)$ satisfying $d\not\equiv 0,1\pmod p$, and for all non-constant $c \in K$, the preperiodic points must form a portrait isomorphic to the one illustrated in Figure~\ref{fig:FP}, hence the skeleton must be isomorphic to {\bf(1)a}.
 For this reason, \textit{we henceforth assume $K$ is a number field}.

 By Theorem~\ref{thm:uniform-bound}, if $c \in K^\times$ and $d > D_1(K)$, then $\PrePer(x^d + c, K)$ either consists entirely of height-zero points or has the form $\{\zeta y : \zeta \in \mu_{K,d}\}$ for a fixed point $y \in K$ for $x^d + c$.
 In the latter case, the full preperiodic portrait is the portrait appearing in Figure~\ref{fig:FP}, hence its skeleton is the one labeled {\bf(1)a} in Table~\ref{tab:SPs}.
 Thus, it remains to consider only those $c \in K^\times$ and $d > D_1(K)$ for which $\PrePer(x^d + c, K)$ consists only of height-zero points.
 We get a further restriction from Corollary~\ref{cor:two-images}: there can be at most two roots of unity $\omega \in \PrePer(x^d + c, K)$ with a root of unity preimage.
 We therefore make the following definition.